cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 * Optionally, install [Python](https://www.python.org/downloads).
 ### Accounts
 * A [GitHub account](https://github.com), with an appropriate `read:packages` (or `write:packages` if developing) [access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 * Pulling some images requires access to the Docker registry at CMCL.
 In case you don't have credentials for that, please email `support<at>cmclinnovations.com` with the subject `Docker registry access`.
 Further information can be found at the [CMCL Docker Registry] wiki page.

+## Spinning up a Stack

+To spin up the stack (with default settings) please follow the instructions below:

-To test your access, simply run
+1. If you haven't already, test your access to the CMCL Docker registry, simply run
     ```console
     docker login docker.cmclinnovations.com
     ```
-    If you are not already logged in then enter in your GitHub username and access token when prompted.
+    If you are not already logged in then, when prompted, enter the username and password you were given.
-## Spinning up a Stack

-To spin up the stack (with default settings) please follow the instructions below:

-1. Open the Workspace in the `Deploy/stacks/dynamic` directory in VSCode (or go to the `stack-manager` subdirectory within it in a `bash` terminal).
+2. Open the Workspace in the `Deploy/stacks/dynamic` directory in VSCode (or go to the `stack-manager` subdirectory within it in a `bash` terminal).

-2. Create two files called `postgis_password` and `geoserver_password` in the `stack-manager/inputs/secrets/` directory.
+3. Create two files called `postgis_password` and `geoserver_password` in the `stack-manager/inputs/secrets/` directory.
 Populate the files with the intended passwords for postgis and geoserver, respectively.

-3. From a terminal in the `stack-manager` directory, start the `stack-manager` container by running the following:
+4. From a terminal in the `stack-manager` directory, start the `stack-manager` container by running the following:
     ```console
     ./stack.sh start <STACK NAME>
     ```
     This will pull the required Docker images and start the core stack containers.
     This should bring up 7 containers, i.e. gdal, ontop, adminer, postgis, blazegraph, nginx, and geoserver.
+    In case not all containers start up successfully, try running the command again or check the logs for the `stack-manager` container.
-4. Accessing the GUI webpages for the containers:
+5. Accessing the GUI webpages for the containers:
     * The default exposed port number exposed by Docker is `3838`.
 To check the exposed port number, run
         ```console
         docker service ls --filter name=<STACK NAME>-nginx